-Before going through a roller type car wash, return the windscreen wiper stalk to park position (refer to Section 1: "Windscreen wash/wipe").
+Using a roller type car wash

+Return the windscreen wiper stalk to the Park position (refer to the information on the "Windscreen washer, wiper" in Section 1).
 Check the mounting of external accessories, additional lights and mirrors, and ensure that the wiper blades are secured with adhesive tape.
 Remove the radio aerial mast if your vehicle is fitted with this equipment.